cdrpl/idlemon/README.md

 -   `-h` - Will display the list of CLI flags.
 -   `-e [file]` - Use to specify the location of a .env file.
 -   `-e nil` - This will stop the server from attempting to load a .env file.
--   `-d` - this will cause all tables to be dropped then recreated during startup.
+-   `-d` - will run [database_down.sql](/database_down.sql) during startup.
 A QoL feature for development and will be removed in later versions.

 ### Docker